ministryofjustice/itpolicycontent/content/confluence/web-browsing.md

 <table border='1'>
 <tr valign='top'>
-<td>This policy is dated October 2017, and is an update of the Web Browsing Security guide.<br/>
+<td>This policy is dated December 2017, and is an update of the Web browsing guidance.<br/>
-To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=web-browsing-security">itpolicycontent@digital.justice.gov.uk</a>.</td>
+To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=web-browsing">itpolicycontent@digital.justice.gov.uk</a>.</td>
 </tr>
 </table>